SamuelMarks/freebsd-getopt-portable/README.md

   - MinGW (tested on x86 and x64)
   - Cygwin

-*should support all versions down to ~2010 also
+*should support all versions down to ~2010 also.

+PS: On Linux, BSD, macOS, SunOS and others with `unistd.h` depending on this library should still work; this just becomes a header-only lib with `#include <unistd.h>`.

 ---